Areyzxc/CG-Game-Development/README.md

 5. **Deployment** (Optional):
    - Use GitHub Pages for static previews or a free host like Heroku/Netlify for full deployment.

+6. **Recommendation**:
+   - Recommended Free Host: InfinityFree (reliable for PHP/MySQL, unlimited subdomains, HTTPS, no ads; alternatives: AeonFree or Byet.host if needed).

 ## Usage

-- **As a User**: Register/login, explore tutorials/topics, play mini-games, quiz, and challenges to earn points, and track progress on your dashboard or browse through the pages as a visitor/guest.
+- **As a User**: Register/login, explore tutorials/topics, play mini-games, quizzes, and challenges to earn points, and track progress on your dashboard or browse through the pages as a visitor/guest.
 - **As an Admin**: Access the dashboard to monitor users, post announcements, and view analytics.
 - **Testing**: Run surveys (included in `/surveys` or this Google Form link: ) to evaluate via ISO/IEC 25010—analyze results for Capstone reporting in Chapters 4 and 5.